adamedx/autographps/ROADMAP.md

 * Change Add-GraphItemReference to New-GraphItemRelationship
 * Add Remove-GraphItemRelationship
 * Use relationship terminology rather than navigationproperty
-* get-graphitem, get-graphchilditem should take an object from the pipeline
 * For Get-GraphType Members, make this TransitiveMembers and make it return transitive members
 * Get-GraphToken should show current token scopes
 * Experiment with Format-GraphItem and color